 In fact, research even shows that physical and mental impairments caused by one night of bad sleep can dwarf those caused by an equivalent absence of food or exercise.
 And those who sleep less than 6 hours per night (or, surprisingly, more than 9 hours) gain almost twice as much weight over a 6-year period as those who sleep 7 to 8 hours per night.

 Not surprisingly, more than ⅓ of adults get fewer than the amount of sleep they need to keep their risk of health problems in check.
 So, what’s that magical baseline number?

-Adults need 7 hours of sleep a night- minimum.
-You need more if you’re training hard in the gym or sick.
+Our recommendation is for adults to get 7 hours of sleep a night- minimum.
+That’s 7 hours asleep – not seven hours in bed.
+You need more (eight or more) if you’re training hard in the gym or sick.